DaniPari99/ResearchTrack1/assignment2/README.md

 	print the menu to show the user all the possible choices

-	put in a variable the choice by the user
+	put in a variable the choice of the user

 	if the command pressed by the user is valid